Mike Schmidt (lawyer): Early career

-District Attorney
+District attorney

-In 2020, Schmidt announced his plan to run for District Attorney in the May primary election.
-On May 19th, Schmidt beat challenger Ethan Knight, an assistant U.S. Attorney, in the nonpartisan race with 77% of the vote.
-Knight was endorsed by the incumbent Rod Underhill and the office's union, the Multnomah County Prosecuting Attorneys Association.
+In 2020, Schmidt announced that he would run for Multnomah County District Attorney.
+Then-District Attorney Rod Underhill did not seek reelection.
+Schmidt ran against Assistant U.S. Attorney Ethan Knight, who earned Underhill's endorsement.
+During the campaign, Schmidt was endorsed by many top Oregon Democrats, including Tina Kotek, Earl Blumenauer, and Jo Ann Hardesty.
+Schmidt defeated Knight with a 76.6% vote.

 Schmidt represents a progressive view towards prosecutions and criminal justice reform, preferring alternatives to prison, against trial as an adult for juveniles, for police accountability, against mandatory sentencing, and against the death penalty.
 Since a DA has the power to decide who to prosecute, his stance can influence local and statewide cases to counter what has been described the "irrationality of our system" of biased prosecution using data-driven outcomes.

 Days after the election results, on June 16, 2020, Rod Underhill resigned his position immediately, to the surprise of Schmidt.
 Underhill noted the changing environment with police violence, Black Lives Matter, and George Floyd protests.
 The Portland Mercury noted that Underhill's resignation was less than a week after the resignation of Portland Police Chief Jami Resch.

 Governor Kate Brown appointed Schmidt to fill the seat on July 7, 2020.
-The following day, the president of Multnomah County Prosecuting Attorneys Association resigned in protest.
-Mike Schmidt took office on August 10, 2020.
+The following day, the president of Multnomah County Prosecuting Attorneys Association resigned.
+Mike Schmidt took office on August 1, 2020.

-Announced formation of a "Justice Integrity Unit" on 1 September 2021, and dedicated $524,387 to staff the effort to examine wrongful convictions and review prison sentences for people serving time.
+Announced formation of a "Justice Integrity Unit" on September 1, 2021, and dedicated $524,387 to staff the effort to examine wrongful convictions and review prison sentences for people serving time.
 Ernest Warren, who founded the first Black-owned defense law firm in Oregon, will lead the unit.

 In what the Oregonian called a "change of tone", he said, following protests in April 2022, “The violence and property destruction we’ve seen in Portland nearly 11 months is unacceptable,” said Schmidt.
 “As district attorney, I will always defend a person’s right to free speech but I will not defend, nor support anyone who knowingly or recklessly or intentionally destroys property or engages in violence.”

-Long time prosecutor Amber Kinney resigned 10 January 2022, with a 7-page letter criticizing his leadership, saying that progress, especially for women, has been "set back decades".
+Long time prosecutor Amber Kinney resigned January 10, 2022, with a 7-page letter criticizing his leadership, saying that progress, especially for women, has been "set back decades".

-In an opinion piece published 27 March 2022 in the Oregonian, Schmidt complained about a 300% increase in case count and 150 felony cases that cannot be prosecuted without violating the Constitution, for lack of a public defender.
+In an opinion piece published March 27, 2022, in the Oregonian, Schmidt complained about a 300% increase in case count and 150 felony cases that cannot be prosecuted without violating the Constitution, for lack of a public defender.
 A circuit court judge had recently dismissed three felony cases including serious domestic violence.
 He admits to a prosecution rate of 7 of 10 burglaries referred by the police, who in turn refer only 10 of 100 burglaries reported, and he did not mention a conviction rate in the article.